 It is essential to optimize all components of the system including sample amount, primary and secondary antibody concentration, and the choice of membrane as well as blocking reagents.
-The antibody dilutions are only recommendations and have to be adapted for each application.
-Due to its high sensitivity, the substrate requires fewer amounts of sample, primary and secondary antibodies than most commercially available substrates.
+Therefore, the recommended antibody dilutions has to be critically adapted.
+Due to this high sensitivity, the substrate requires fewer amounts of sample, primary and secondary antibodies than most commercially available substrates.